Resources for students of color

 Let’s start at the beginning: with the job interview.
 Now you know how to identify an illegal interview question, but that doesn’t guarantee that you’ll never be asked one.
 If you are, you’re not required to answer.
 Maybe being asked the question turned you off the position entirely, in which case, you could just get up and leave.
 You could even consider complaining to the company’s HR department or reporting them to a labor board.
 However, if you’re still interested in the position (perhaps you don’t think the interviewer reflects on the company as a whole?), you’ll need to pick one of three tactics to respond with: politely declining, responding to the intent, or just answering.
 Politely declining to answer is pretty self-explanatory: it protects your privacy while maximizing your chances of getting hired.
 For example, “I’m not sure how that’s relevant to the position.
 Could we move on, please?”
 If you can imagine a valid reason the interviewer is asking, but you don’t think they’re going about it in the right way, you might respond to their intent.
 For example, you could answer “Are you Mexican?” with “If you’re asking whether I could serve Spanish-speaking clients, that’s a no, sorry.”
 Finally, if you don’t think answering would hurt your chances at the position, you could just respond.
 For example, even if the interview is for an internship at a magazine by and for black people, the interviewer technically isn’t allowed to ask you how you identify your race - but if they do, you might decide to just go ahead and tell them you identify as African-American, since it probably won’t hurt.
 All of these possibilities have pros and cons, so you may want to prepare a response that feels right to you before entering a situation where you might need it.

 And what about after you’re hired?
 If you’re facing racism while on the job, there are many ways you can respond: getting a lawyer, filing a complaint with the human resources department, talking to a higher-up you trust, confronting the racist individual directly, going through a workers’ union if you’re in one… Which option is the right one for you depends on a lot of things, like the structure of the company, the exact nature of the incident(s), and your personal comfort level.
 One thing you can do that can be helpful regardless of those factors is writing down the dates and times of each incident, who was involved, and what happened.
-Another that’s even more important is taking care of yourself - talk to your friends, ask for support, and do things that have helped you manage the effects of stress in the past.
-We also really like the Glassdoor article I Wish There Were A Guide To Dealing With Racism At Work, written by a black woman - check it out!
-Beyond that, there are really too many different situations possible here for there to be any more broad advice - but if you’d like to talk through it with someone and get some personalized advice, we invite you to schedule with a CLBR career advisor on Handshake.
+Another that’s even more important is taking care of yourself—talk to your friends, ask for support, and do things that have helped you manage the effects of stress in the past.
+Beyond that, there are really too many different situations possible here for there to be any more broad advice—but if you’d like to talk through it with someone and get some personalized advice, we invite you to schedule with a CLBR career advisor on Handshake.
 That’s what we’re here for.

 Grants, Fellowships, and Internships for Students of Color